jakewhitton/notes/notes/books/Fundamentals of Physics--Jearl Walker/22_Electric Fields/master.md

 $$|\vec{E}| = \frac{1}{4 \pi \epsilon_0} \frac{q}{r^2}$$
 - This formula allows to calculate the *magnitude* of the electric field at any given point
     * Note that this formula doesn't use $q_0$; we can calculate $\vec{E}$ independent of any empirical data
-- Because forces obey superposition(the permittability of treating a vector sum as representative of the whole), we can demonstrate that the electric field obeys superposition
+- Because forces obey superposition(the permittivity of treating a vector sum as representative of the whole), we can demonstrate that the electric field obeys superposition
 $$ \vec{E} = \frac{\sum \vec{F}_i}{q_0}$$
 $$ \vec{E} = \frac{\vec{F}_1 + \vec{F}_2 + \vec{F}_3 + ... + \vec{F}_n}{q_0} $$
 $$ \vec{E} = \frac{\vec{F}_1}{q0} + \frac{\vec{F}_2}{q0} + ... + \frac{\vec{F}_n}{q0} $$